Boy seaman: United States Navy

-The Circular Relating to the Enlistment of Boys in the United States Navy issued on 8 April 1875 by Secretary of the Navy George M. Robeson, provided for the enlistment, with parental consent, of boys between the of ages 15 and 18 (i.e. not past their 18th birthday) until their 21st birthday.
+The Circular Relating to the Enlistment of Boys in the United States Navy issued on 8 April 1875 by Secretary of the Navy George M. Robeson, provided for the enlistment, with parental consent, of boys between the ages of 15 and 18 (i.e. not past their 18th birthday) until their 21st birthday.
 Each boy enlisted has to be "of robust frame, intelligent, of perfectly sound and healthy constitution, free from any physical defects or malformation; and not subject to fits."
 The boys also had to be at least 5 feet 1 inch high and measure 30 inches around the chest.
 The boys would be enlisted as second-class boys and be paid $10.50 per month and one ration.
 Boys were not permitted to make allotments to their parents and were allowed to draw only one dollar per month for "pocket money".
 This practice was officially called a "minority enlistment" and remained in effect, except that the minimum age of enlistment was increased, until the 1960s.

 The training of the boys was to take place on the steam frigate USS Minnesota, then stationed at the New York Navy Yard.
 Boys who proved their abilities onboard Minnesota could be promoted to First Class Boy.
 The boys would be transferred to a sea going vessel upon their 18th birthday.

-In the 1880s Captain (later Rear Admiral) Stephen B. Luce established an apprentice training program in the U.S. Navy where males as young as 15 could be enlisted, with their parents' permission, and then serve an apprenticeship on training ships before being assigned to the fleet.
+In the 1880s, Captain (later Rear Admiral) Stephen B. Luce established an apprentice training program in the U.S. Navy where males as young as 15 could be enlisted, with their parents' permission, and then serve an apprenticeship on training ships before being assigned to the fleet.
 The first six months were on a stationary training ship where the apprentices learned fundamental skills which included basic literacy, gunnery, seamanship and shipboard maintenance.
 The next phase of training was assignment to a cruising training ship where the apprentice was expected to complete both a winter and a summer cruise before being sent to ship in the fleet.